zimmermantr/USMCGame/README.md

 # USMCGame
-This is a text based game I created while first learning Python in 2020
+This is a text based game I created while first learning Python in Feb 2021